Procedure: Academic staff loadings and allowances

 - It is anticipated that the appointee will be drawn from within the AOU concerned.
 However, the College Dean or School Director may seek nominations from the broader ANU community or, where appropriate, external to the University.

 - It is expected that the appointment will normally be for a minimum term of three to five years as determined by the College Dean.
 However, a School Director may recommend a term that meets the specific needs of the AOU or of the appointee.

 - The appointment is subject to the appointees’ ongoing satisfactory performance.
 The University or the appointee may end the appointment it at any time by providing at least one month's notice.

 - A College Dean or School Director may extend an appointment for a further period as agreed between the parties.
 The College Dean may approve or alternatively require the area to undertake a selection process.

-- All papers relating to the selection and appointment of Heads should be forwarded to the Director Human Resources.
+- All papers relating to the selection and appointment of Heads should be forwarded to the Chief People Officer.

-- At the conclusion of the appointment the Head will revert to their substantive appointment and conditions, unless otherwise agreed in writing by the Director Human Resources.
+- At the conclusion of the appointment the Head will revert to their substantive appointment and conditions, unless otherwise agreed in writing by the Chief People Officer.